 incarcerated far from his people and family.

-Eight MOVE members—Chuck Africa, Michael
+Seven MOVE members—Chuck Africa, Michael

 Africa, Debbie Africa, Janet Africa, Janine

-Africa, Delbert Africa, Eddie Africa and Phil Africa—are
+Africa, Delbert Africa and Eddie Africa—are

 in their 37th year of prison.
 After the 8 August 1978 siege of their